lukehawkins2205/Charity-Website-WP-Theme/README.md

 ![enter image description here](https://user-images.githubusercontent.com/59560236/107665947-dbdbd700-6c85-11eb-9996-6eb567c4ab88.png)

 ## **Sign up form**
-When a reader signs up, the contents of the form are sent to the designated email address to handle.
+The contents of the form is sent to the designated email address via SMTP to handle.
 ![enter image description here](https://user-images.githubusercontent.com/59560236/107666024-f44bf180-6c85-11eb-92c6-43ebf0fb289a.png)
 ## **Compatible across all browsers**
 This was possible by using **Babel**